 Not all similar injuries would require surgery.
 Below we will make the case for non-surgical regenerative injection treatments to repair the tendon sheath and prevent the tendon from subluxation or dislocating.
 The focus is on the tendon subsheath.

 Is it a problem of distal radioulnar joint instability?

 The tendon subsheath lives in the wrist as do many other structures.
 If a significant impact injury, such as a fall, did not tear the subsheath, then we have to look at the wear and tear as being caused by wrist instability.
 This video will examine the distal radioulnar joint of the wrist.

 In this video Ross Hauser, MD. discusses the connection between snapping wrist and distal radioulnar joint instability.
 We are looking at the pinky side of the hand and wrist.

 - Many people have wrist pain with clicking, grinding, and popping.

 - The wrist is 8 bones in a sea of ligaments.
-Something within these 8 bones are causing the clicking, grinding, and popping.
+Something within these 8 bones is causing clicking, grinding, and popping.

-- The radius bone of the wrist is suppose to rotate.
-But when you hold you hand straight up as in a “halt,” position and then move your hand back and forth, the radius and ulna should move together within a stable plane.
+- The radius bone of the wrist is supposed to rotate.
+But when you hold your hand straight up as in a “halt,” position and then move your hand back and forth, the radius and ulna should move together within a stable plane.
 When the radius and ulna do not move together and separate away from each other.
 This causes problems.
-This is demonstrated at the one minute mark of this video.
+This is demonstrated at the one-minute mark of this video.
 A still image is below.

 - The person in this digital motion image video has significant and severe distal radioulnar joint instability.